Andre113001/Andre113001/README.md

 - 💻 I'm currently working on **SynergyHR & Irosin Emergency Hotline App**

+- 🚀 I'm also project lead for our startup — BiNNO.
+Which you access at our [BiNNO Landing Page](https://binnostartup.site)

 - 🌱 I’m currently learning **MongoDB, Capacitor by Ionic**

 - 👨‍💻 All of my projects are available at [Coming soon...]